Georgetown University Georgetown University Logo

 • discuss their observations over the course of the semester in peer cohorts using guided reflection questions on a monthly basis

-• create social media posts incorporating both audiovisual and written material each month
+• create social media posts incorporating both visual and written material each month

 • produce a final reflection piece for web publication (750 to 1,000 words)